Surajv311/LearningMicroservices/README.md

 ```

 Setup Redis locally via docker using commands:
-Note that in below command I am using port mapping 7001:6379, i.e will run the Redis container on a different port 7001 rather than default port 6379.
+Note that in below command I am using port mapping 7001:6379, i.e will run the Redis container on a different port 7001 rather than default port 6379 (in a rough way).
+To be more technical (which we will again revisit and understand in later parts):
+- We are using concept of port mapping; So this flag maps port 6379 inside the container (the default port Redis listens on) to port 7001 on the host machine.
+This allows you to connect to Redis on your host machine using localhost:7001.
+- When we type http://localhost:7001/ in our browser or postman, we won't get any response though as it (Redis) is a database server, not a web server.
+Redis container listens for database connections on its port (in this case, 6379 mapped to 7001), but it does not serve web pages or respond to HTTP requests.

 ```
 docker run --name redislocal -p 7001:6379 redis docker exec -it redislocal redis-cli # inside the container